Skip Navigation

 So clearly there are some things we need to mock out.
 But the central repository example is just one thing.
 How many more behaviors must we also mock out?
 At this point, it is worth looking at the Nexus UI architecture to see if there is perhaps a single entry point that we can mock out.

 Nexus uses a "single page" architecture.
-What I mean by that is there is conceptually only one page for the entire UI.
-The rest of the interaction and UI complexity is created dynamically using AJAX.
-Think about how Google Maps works: the location bar in your browser never really changes despite very big changes within the page.
+What I mean is that there is conceptually only one page for the entire UI.
+The rest of the interaction and UI complexity is dynamically created using AJAX.
+Think about how Google Maps works: the location bar in your browser never changes despite big changes within the page.
 Nexus works exactly the same way.

-The UI components themselves are generated using ExtJS and a lot of JavaScript.
-But the data that controls how and when those components get rendered comes from the Nexus web server via REST API.
-So if we could mock out that API, we could essentially create only one mock rather than trying to mock all the edge cases where the application state is hard to reliably reproduce.
+The UI components themselves are generated using ExtJS and many JavaScript.
+But the data that controls how and when those components are rendered comes from the Nexus web server via REST API.
+So if we could mock out that API, we could essentially create only one mock, rather than trying to mock all the edge cases where the application state is hard to reliably reproduce.

-You might be asking yourself, "If you mock out the REST interface, are you even testing Nexus at this point?"
-While it's true that we would no longer be exercising any of the server-side application, since everything would be intercepted with mocks, it's important to note that that is not the goal.
-Nexus already has a very large suite of integration tests that are designed to test exactly that.
+You might ask yourself, "If you mock out the REST interface, are you even testing Nexus at this point?"
+While it's true that we would no longer exercise any server-side application, since everything would be intercepted with mocks, it's important to note that that is not the goal.
+Nexus already has a large suite of integration tests designed to test exactly that.
 These Selenium tests, on the other hand, were specifically designed for UI testing only.
 Because our goal isn't to do an end-to-end test, we can mock out the REST API without any problem.

 Setting Mock Expectations in the Selenium Tests